yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 or with other mechanisms.
 Specifically, the pinning ticket does not carry any state associated with a TLS session and thus cannot be used for session resumption, or to authenticate the client.
-Instead, the pinning ticket only contains the encrypted Pinning Secret.
-The pinning ticket is used by the server to prove its ability to decrypt it, and so the ownership of the pinning protection key.
+Instead, the pinning ticket only contains the encrypted pinning secret.
+The pinning ticket is used by the server to prove its ability to decrypt it, which implies ownership of the pinning protection key.

 {{RFC5077}} has been obsoleted by {{RFC8446}} and ticket resumption is